Ethical Guidelines for Authors

 Ethical Guidelines for Peer Reviewers

-Reviewers are strongly recommended to comply the COPE Ethical Guidelines for Peer Reviewers and adhere to following ethical guidelines:
+Reviewers are strongly recommended to comply with the COPE Ethical Guidelines for Peer Reviewers and adhere to the following ethical guidelines:

 Peer reviewers should:

-• only agree to review manuscripts for which they have the subject expertise required to carry out a proper assessment and which they can assess in a timely manner.
+• only agree to review manuscripts for which they have the subject expertise required to carry out a proper assessment and which they can assess promptly.

 • not use information obtained during the peer-review process for their own or any other person’s or organization’s advantage, or to disadvantage or discredit others.

 • declare all potential conflicting interests, seeking advice from the journal if they are unsure whether something constitutes a relevant interest.

 • not allow their reviews to be influenced by the origins of a manuscript, by the nationality, religious or political beliefs, gender, or other characteristics of the authors, or by commercial considerations.